cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 - **Caller**
   - `EndBlockCIS`
 - **Trigger Event**
-  - `packet` is next in `pendingSlashPackets` queue, and slash meter has enough slash gas to warrant the handling of this packet.
+  - `packet` is next in `pendingSlashPackets` queue and slash meter had positive gas before being decremented for this packet.
 - **Precondition**
   - `packet` was removed from front of `pendingSlashPackets` queue.
   - appropriate gas amount has been consumed for `packet`.